physiodatatoolbox/docs/docs/tutorial/basics.md

  1. Add another row.
  1. Fill in the **epochName**: `Ext_Supra`.
  1. Define the start of the epochs:
-     - Again, we want to reference markers in channel 4, fill in `4` in the **startChannel** cell (or right-click on the cell and select the appropriate option).
+     - Again, we want to reference markers in channel 4, so make sure the **startChannel** is set to `4`.
      - Fill in `100` in **startValue** (or right-click on the cell and select the appropriate marker) to reference markers with value 100.
      - Fill in `1:last` in **startOccur** to reference all occurrences (or right-click and select **All occurrences**).
      - The **startDelay** can be left at `0`.
- 1. Define the end of the epochs:
+ 2. Define the end of the epochs:
      - Copy the information of the start of the epoch to the end of the epoch.
      - Adjust the **endDelay** to `dur`, or right-click on the cell and select **Duration of the marker**.
 This will create epochs that span for the duration of the markers (onset to offset).
- 1. Hit the **Generate Epochs** button and notice that 12 small epochs were created.
+ 3. Hit the **Generate Epochs** button and notice that 12 small epochs were created.

   {% include image.html
             img="tutorial\Ext_Supra-epochs.png"